smach/R4JournalismBook/docs/Updates.md

 Also after the book was published, the BBC's Visual and Data Journalism team posted an explainer on how they use ggplot2 to create charts for publication -- plus a "cookbook for R graphics" with code on "How to create BBC style graphics".
 Blog post: [https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535](https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535).
 Cookbook for BBC-style graphics using R: [https://bbc.github.io/rcookbook/](https://bbc.github.io/rcookbook/).

+## Chapter 10: Write Your Own R Functions

+DataCamp is suggested as an additional resource.
+However, readers should know that DataCamp is currently embroiled in a controversy over how it has handled an executive's 'uninvited physical contact' with an employee.
+A number of organizations and individuals, including RStudio and Charlotte Wickham, have said they are cutting ties with DataCamp unless and until the company takes additional action.
+You can read more about this at [R community blasts DataCamp response to exec's 'inappropriate behavior'](https://www.computerworld.com/article/3389684/r-community-blasts-datacamp-response-to-execs-inappropriate-behavior.html)

 ## Chapter 11: Maps in R

 ### Additional resources